Asian markets guarded as Athens strives to reach deal

 Failure to secure the 130 billion euro rescue package could push Greece into a disorderly default and threaten the stability of the entire euro zone.

-"Short-term plays are moving markets, with the underlying tone staying bearish because even after a deal is reached, it takes a long time to resolve Greece's fiscal problems given that there is no quick remedy for the structural issue," said Xiao Minjie, chief economist at FuNNeX Asset Management in Tokyo.

-"Markets will take cues from positive news supporting U.S. markets and negative news weighing on the euro zone, and the best risk hedge under such circumstances is to take profits when prices rise and hunt for bargains after they drop," he said.

-MSCI's broadest index of Asia Pacific shares outside Japan fell 0.4 percent, after rising to its highest in more than five months the day before.
+MSCI's broadest index of Asia Pacific shares outside Japan edged down 0.2 percent, after rising to its highest in more than five months the day before.

-Japan's Nikkei shed 0.6 percent, slipping from a three-month high above 9,000 reached on Wednesday.
+Japan's Nikkei opened down 0.2 percent, after hitting a three-month high above 9,000 on Wednesday.

 A solution to the long-awaited Greek debt restructuring, after months of wrangling, could spur a rally but profit taking may follow because many markets were nearing key resistance.